SimonSubokLee/ston-docs-son/admin/bypass.rst

    <BypassConnectTimeout>5</BypassConnectTimeout>
    <BypassReceiveTimeout>300</BypassReceiveTimeout>

--  ``<BypassConnectTimeout> (default: 5 seconds)``
+-  ``<BypassConnectTimeout> (default: 5 sec)``
-   If the bypass connection with origin server is not established for the set amount of time, it is handled as a connection timeout.
+   If the bypass is unable to connect to the origin server within the set time, it will be considered a connection timeout.

--  ``<BypassReceiveTimeout> (default: 5 seconds)``
+-  ``<BypassReceiveTimeout> (default: 5 sec)``
-   If the origin server does not respond for the set amount of time during a bypass, it is handled as a reception timeout.
+   If there is no response from the origin server within the set time during a bypass, it will be considered a reception timeout.